Indoor Air Pollution

 We often think that we are safe indoors because all the visible pollution exists outdoor.
 In reality, the air quality there inside your home or office is much more degraded.
 According to various studies, it is now a proven fact that indoor air pollution is far more dangerous than outdoor pollution.
-In fact the effects of indoor air pollution is 5 times more drastic than outdoor pollution.
+In fact, the effects of indoor air pollution are five times more drastic than outdoor pollution.
 The constituents of pollution in indoor spaces are formaldehyde, mildew, bacteria, odour, smoke, virus, pollen, gases, VOCs, PM2.5, pet dander, dust mite, paint fume, etc. To get rid of these particles, one must have a home air purifier.
 They are useful in removing the harmful airborne particulates and offer clean air.
 But before talking about an air purifier for home in detail, we need to understand the causes of indoor air pollution.

-A lot of carpets, especially the new ones emit a famous scent, which is basically release of volatile organic compounds (VOCs) such as toluene, formaldehyde, acetone etc. Exposure to these chemicals on a daily basis can lead to headaches, throat and eye irritation, allergies and drowsiness.
-The new ones also have naphthalene, a moth proofing chemical which could produce toxic reactions in new-borns.
-Meanwhile, old carpets produce dust mites and their droppings can create severe allergic reactions.
-Amongst all the offenders, the worst ones are the synthetic carpets that consist of nylon and olefin fibres.
-Exposure to all of these toxins at a significant level can lower your IQ, cause birth defects, decreased fertility and lead to diseases related to liver, kidneys, blood and ovaries.
+Both new as well as old carpets increase air pollution.
+Usually, the new carpets release scent made of volatile organic compounds (VOCs) such as toluene, formaldehyde, acetone, etc. As a result, you can have headaches, throat and eye irritation, allergies and drowsiness.
+These also have naphthalene, a moth-proofing chemical which could produce toxic reactions in newborns.
+Besides, old carpets produce dust mites and their droppings can create severe allergic reactions.
+They are also responsible for lower your IQ, cause birth defects, decreased fertility and lead to diseases related to liver, kidneys, blood, and ovaries.

-Gas stoves of any range are worrisome as they emit a lot of nitrogen dioxide gas which is usually created when fuel is burned at very high temperatures.
-Being a strong oxidizing agent, Nitrogen dioxide mixes with air to create several nitrate based pollutants.
+Gas stoves produce a lot of nitrogen dioxide gas which is generated when fuel is burned at very high temperatures.
+Nitrogen dioxide, when mixed with air, creates several nitrate based pollutants.
 These pollutants can cause irritation of lungs and can lower your resistance to respiratory infections.
-According to EPA, exposure to these nitrates at a higher concentration than the normal levels may cause acute respiratory illness.

 If you think air fresheners are amazing, think again.
-Indeed, they are when it comes to removing the bad odor but put you in danger while seriously damaging the indoor air quality as they emit toxic pollutants in the air.
-Many have compared the air quality after using a certain freshener to be equivalent to second hand smoke.
-The scientists at a reputed laboratory in California discovered that air fresheners contain compounds of ether at a significant level to cause neurological disorders, fatigue, tremor, anemia and nausea.
-The compounds of ether and ether itself are classified as hazardous by the EPA.
+Indeed, they are when it comes to removing the bad odor but put you in danger while seriously damaging the indoor air quality.
+Air fresheners emit toxic pollutants in the air.
+Certain fresheners even can be considered equivalent to second-hand smoke.
+The scientists at a reputed laboratory in California discovered that air fresheners contain compounds of ether at a significant level to cause neurological disorders, fatigue, tremor, anemia, and nausea.

-Everyone likes scented candles but not all know that candles made from paraffin, vegetable oil, soy and beeswax emit chemicals that have been accused of causing liver damage, neurological problems, respiratory problems and also leukaemia.
-Candles are by-product of petroleum and coal and they are whitened with industrial standard bleach and solidified with acrolein which is a compound known to cause lung cancer.
+Everyone likes scented candles but not all know that candles made from paraffin, vegetable oil, soy, and beeswax emit chemicals that cause liver damage, neurological problems, respiratory problems and also leukemia.
+Candles are a byproduct of petroleum and coal and they are whitened with industrial standard bleach and solidified with acrolein which is a compound known to cause lung cancer.

 The expensive colourful ones that let out a soothing fragrance would start to make you uncomfortable if you knew that the fragrance and dyes contain plasticizers and solvents that are toxic to every human being.

-Any house that does not manage air exchange adequately is prone to high indoor humidity and mold growth.
+Adequate exchange of air is critical which otherwise can lead to high indoor humidity and mold growth.
 Basically, lower ventilation causes a high concentration of indoor air pollutants.
 In winters, inadequate ventilation gives rise to both moisture and humidity.
 In absence of satisfactory air exchange, the air pollutants may cause drastic health hazards to the occupants.

 Dust is a major contributor to indoor air pollution and although it settles down once it enters through the windows, it is again ejected into the air every time we sweep or broom the house.
-Once the dust particles are in the air, they can enter our body while breathing and may cause hazards.
-Settled dust particles are also injurious as they form the breeding ground for mould and lead to formation of dust mites and other insects.
+Once the dust particles are in the air, they can enter our body while breathing.
+Settled dust particles are also injurious as they form the breeding ground for mold and lead to the formation of dust mites and other insects.

 Paint: You need to eliminate VOCs from your house